 Don't smoke in bed.
 Keep matches out of reach of small children.
+Don't clean with flammable of small children.
 Don't clean with flammable material.
 Keep flammable material away from open flame.
-Always shut off the LPG at the bottles when fueling a tow vehicle.
+Always shut off the LP gas at the bottles when fueling a tow vehicle.